thanhnc1308/filmsbook-v2/README.md

 - File/Open Project/filmbooks-v2 in Apache Netbeans
 - Change config database in config.php
 - Run script database in folder db if necessary
+- Run command __sudo chmod 777 /opt/lampp/htdocs/filmsbook-v2/tmp/cache__ to give permission to write cache (not sure about the security but it works)
-- Go to http://localhost/filmsbook-v2/items/viewall in browser
+- Go to http://localhost/filmsbook-v2/items/viewall in browser for v1
+- Go to http://localhost/filmsbook-v2/ in browser for v2

 ## Framework Structure